openlayers/workshop/doc/en/basics/popup.md

 [import:'nicer-css'](../../../src/en/examples/basics/popup.html)

-In addition to the css, we also need to add the markup for the container the body of our `index.html`:
+In addition to the css, we also need to add the markup for the container to the body of our `index.html`:

 [import:'markup'](../../../src/en/examples/basics/popup.html)